nusmodifications/nusmods-blog/_posts/2016-08-01-tips-for-freshmen-by-nuswhispers.markdown

 - Here's how you get from Biz to Science in under 10 minutes via a secret path.
 Check out [this YouTube video](https://www.youtube.com/watch?v=juKX1omYwWk).

-- At Computing / Biz bus stop, see which direction bus is going (PGP, KR MRT or Utown) [[NUSWhispers #23153](https://www.nuswhispers.com/confession/23153)]
+- At Computing / Biz bus stop, see which direction bus is going (PGP, KR MRT or Utown). [[NUSWhispers #23153](https://www.nuswhispers.com/confession/23153)]

 - For SoC / FASS students, you may want to consider walking to Utown during peak hours to avoid being late as bus D1 will be really crowded.
 The walk should take about 15-20 minutes.
 [Nicholette]

-- Take the live bus timings with a pinch of salt, sometimes they suspiciously look like they are hardcoded (especially at night) [Nicholette]
+- Take the live bus timings with a pinch of salt, sometimes they suspiciously look like they are hardcoded (especially at night).
+[Nicholette]

 - Another useful tips for new undergraduates when it is raining: Look for yellow ceiling!
-Yellow ceiling means that it is connected to other buildings via shelter.
-(May not work for new buildings) [Goh Koon Tong]
+Yellow ceiling means that it is connected to other buildings via shelter (may not work for new buildings).
+[Goh Koon Tong]

 ## Library

 - Send printing jobs from your laptop to the library's network printer!
-Skip the queue for computers and go straight to the Print Release Station <http://libfaq.nus.edu.sg/faq/71273> [[NUSWhispers #22964](https://www.nuswhispers.com/confession/22964)]
+Skip the queue for computers and go straight to the Print Release Station <http://libfaq.nus.edu.sg/faq/71273>. [[NUSWhispers #22964](https://www.nuswhispers.com/confession/22964)]

 - Loan period for library books are 2 weeks, and the fines are 50 cents per day for overdue books.
 You can extend loan period by 2 weeks, thrice.
 But the 2 weeks start from the day you renew the loan, not from the end of the original 2 weeks.
 [Ho Chun Leong]